On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Motivational Example

 for all $(t,j)$ in the domain of the solution.
 A more general result will be stated later in Section \ref{subsectionswitching} for a class of hybrid Lie-bracket averaging-based systems.
 In the meantime, we illustrate in Figure \ref{fig:source_seeking_example_numerical_simulation} (in blue color) the convergence properties of the vehicle under the controller \eqref{controlawtoy}.
 The inset also shows the evolution in time of the switching signal $z_1$, indicating which mode is active at each time.
-As observed, the vehicle operating under spoofing and intermittent sensing is able to successfully complete the source-seeking mission.
-We also show in red color an unstable trajectory of the vehicle under the same controller and a more aggressive (i.e., frequent) spoofing attack, also shown in the inset.
+As observed, the vehicle operating under spoofing and intermittent sensing {($T_\sharp(0,15)\approx 5.98$)} is able to successfully complete the source-seeking mission.
+We also show in red color an unstable trajectory of the vehicle under the same controller and a more frequent spoofing attack {($T_\sharp(0,15)\approx 11.34$)} that does not satisfy \eqref{ATT} {(i.e., with a larger value of $\eta_2$ in \eqref{ATT})}, also shown in the inset.
+For both scenarios depicted in Figure \ref{fig:source_seeking_example_numerical_simulation}, the switching signals $z_1$ are generated as solutions of the hybrid automaton \eqref{hybridautomaton}. \begin{remark} {The results and tools discussed in this section (extended in Section \ref{subsectionswitching}) can help practitioners evaluate the resilience of non-holonomic vehicle seeking dynamics against intermittent measurements and spoofing attacks.
+By characterizing the parameters $(\eta_1, \eta_2)$ and $\varepsilon$ that ensure stable (practical) source seeking, practitioners can design effective detection and rejection mechanisms to ensure the control system operates in its nominal mode \tcb{``sufficiently often".}} \QEDB \end{remark}

-The motivational problem studied in this section is modeled using a high-amplitude, high-frequency oscillatory switching system.
-However, our averaging results will be applicable to a broader class of oscillatory hybrid systems, which encompasses switching systems as a particular case.
+The motivational problem in this section was modeled using a high-amplitude, high-frequency oscillatory system, whose averaged system corresponds to a switching system.
+However, the results presented in this paper are applicable to a broader class of hybrid systems, with switching systems representing just one specific case.